AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/listing_guide.md

      Right-click > Send to > Compressed (zipped) folder

      **Note:** You should _not_ compress the add-on's parent folder.
 Instead, compress the contents of the parent folder.
 Failure to do so will likely cause a rejection when submitting.

-2. Rename the **.zip** extension to **.xdx** or **.ccx** depending on the target host app.

-   - Adobe XD recognizes the **.xdx** file extension as an **XD** add-on and Photoshop recognizes the **.ccx** as a **Photoshop** add-on.

-   - By using this file extension, your add-on automatically gets the "double-click to install" feature, meaning that if you share your add-on directly to users, all they have to do is double-click to install the add-on.

-3. Verify the packaging worked:

-   - Double-click your final add-on package file.
-When your OS prompts you to install the add-on, click "Install".

-   - Verify you see a success message upon installation and your add-on available in the host app.